feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ```

 **Note:** If the integrator has configured the AMD module loader in the browser,
-the Feature App to be loaded via `src` must be provided as an [AMD][amd] module.
+the Feature App to be loaded via `src` must be provided as an [AMD module][amd].

-### `nodeSrc`
+#### `nodeSrc`

-Additionally, when a Feature App wants to be rendered on the server, its
+Additionally, when a Feature App needs to be rendered on the server, its
-`nodeSrc` must be specified, which is the URL to its module bundle:
+`nodeSrc` must be specified, which is the URL to its server module bundle:

 ```jsx
 <FeatureAppLoader